mruby/mruby/doc/mrbgems/README.md

 When a special version of depedency is required, use `MRuby::Build#gem` in *build_config.rb* to override default gem.

-If you have conflicting GEMs use either or both of the following methods
+If you have conflicting GEMs use the following method:
 * `spec.add_conflict(gem, *requirements)`
     * The `requirements` argument is same as in `add_dependency` method.